EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/creating_web_project.md

    }
    ```

-Now, the parameter configuration for the application development is completed.
+The parameter configuration for the application development is now completed.
 See the following screen capture.

 ![](media/completed_configuration.png)

-## Testing the configured parameters
+## Step 4: Testing the Configured Parameters

-In this step, test the configured parameters with a unit test.

 1. Open the `src/test/java/com.example.batteryweb` directory and create a class named `AppConfigTests`.

-2. In the created `AppConfigTests` class, enter the following code:
+2. In the created `AppConfigTests` class, enter the following code.

    ```java
    package com.example.batteryweb;